Living on the edge: Phase transitions in convex programs with random data: Conic integral geometry and the statistical dimension

-A weaker version of the spherical Hadwiger conjecture does hold for geometric parameters known as \term{curvature measures}, which provides a rigorous claim that the statistical dimension is canonical under an additional technical assumption of ``localizability''; see~\cite[p.~254 and Thm.~6.5.4]{scwe:08}.
+Continuous, rotation-invariant valuations are natural geometric measures defined on convex cones.
+Many of the valuations that arise in conic geometry are also \term{localizable}, which is a subtle technical property~\cite[p.~254]{scwe:08}.

+In particular, each intrinsic volume $v_k$ is a continuous, rotation-invariant, localizable valuation on the set of closed convex cones.
+It follows from the intrinsic formulation~\eqref{eq:sdim-intr} that the statistical dimension inherits these technical properties.
+It is known that each continuous, rotation-invariant, and localizable valuation on $\mathscr{C}_d$ is determined by the values it takes on linear subspaces; see \cite[Satz 4.2.2]{Gl},~\cite[Thm.~5]{Gl:Summ}, or~\cite[Thm.~6.5.4]{scwe:08}.
+Therefore, \begin{quotation} \it The statistical dimension $\delta$ is the \emph{unique} continuous, rotation-invariant, localizable valuation on the set $\mathscr{C}_d$ of closed convex cones that satisfies $\delta(L) = \dim(L)$ for each subspace $L$. \end{quotation} In other words, the statistical dimension canonically extends the linear dimension to the class of closed convex cones.

+The long-standing \term{spherical Hadwiger conjecture} states that the condition of localizability is unnecessary here.
+More precisely, the conjecture posits that every continuous and rotation-invariant valuation on the set of closed convex cones can be expressed as a linear combination of the conic intrinsic volumes.
 For a discussion of the spherical Hadwiger conjecture, see the works~\cite[p.~976]{McMu:93},~\cite[Sec.~11.5]{KR:97}, and~\cite[p.~263]{scwe:08}.
 The conjecture currently stands open for $d \geq 4$.